sdarlington/sdarlington.github.io/content/posts/2019-11-19-two-brothers.md

 I’d argue that he finally hit his stride with Popcorn, which was a real page-turner, with structure and humour *and* it was well written.

-[Two Brothers](https://amzn.to/2XiHeai) dispenses with the humour almost entirely, but keeps the drama and everything he’s learned about story writing.
+[Two Brothers](https://amzn.to/2XiHeai) [affiliate link] dispenses with the humour almost entirely, but keeps the drama and everything he’s learned about story writing.
 The rise of the Nazis provides a familiar structure but the believable characters and unpredictable twists are what makes it work.

 His first couple of books may have had me close to tears of laughter.
 This one has emotion and I was on the verge of very different tears.
 I say this without hyperbole.